awsdocs/amazon-s3-userguide/doc_source/CreatingMultiRegionAccessPoints.md

 When you create a Multi\-Region Access Point, you give it a name, which is a string that you choose\.
 You can't change the name of the Multi\-Region Access Point after it is created\.
 The name must be unique in your AWS account, and it must conform to the naming requirements listed in [Multi\-Region Access Point restrictions and limitations](MultiRegionAccessPointRestrictions.md)\.
 To help you identify the Multi\-Region Access Point, use a name that is meaningful to you, to your organization, or that reflects the scenario\.

-You use this name when invoking Multi\-Region Access Point management operations, such as `GetMultiRegionAccessPoint` and `UpdateMultiRegionAccessPointPolicy`\.
+You use this name when invoking Multi\-Region Access Point management operations, such as `GetMultiRegionAccessPoint` and `PutMultiRegionAccessPointPolicy`\.
 The name is not used to send requests to the Multi\-Region Access Point, and it doesn’t need to be exposed to clients who make requests using the Multi\-Region Access Point\.

 When Amazon S3 creates a Multi\-Region Access Point, it automatically assigns an alias to it\.
 This alias is a unique alphanumeric string that ends in `.mrap`\.
 The alias is used to construct the hostname and the Amazon Resource Name \(ARN\) for a Multi\-Region Access Point\.
 The fully qualified name is also based on the alias for the Multi\-Region Access Point\.